-Every Director currently on the Board of your Company has personally attended at least one Board/ Committee of the Directors' Meeting in the financial year 2019-20.
+Every Director currently on the Board of your Company had attended through Video Conferencing (VC) / Other Audio Visual Means (OAVM) at least one Board/ Committee of the Directors' Meeting in the financial year 2020-21.

 Independent Directors have been paid Sitting Fees for attending the meetings.
 Further, the Commission, if any, paid to them is within the limit of 1% of the net profits of your Company as per the applicable provisions of the Companies Act, 2013.
 Your Company has not had any pecuniary relationship or transaction with any of the Independent Directors during the year.